lulzzz/CookedRabbit/README.md

                             ║ + GetTransientChannel (Ackable)                       ║
                             ║ + GetChannelPair from &ChannelPool (non-Ackable)      ║
                             ║ + GetChannelPair from &ChannelPool (ackable)          ║
-                            ║ - Delay when Channels Are In Pool                     ║
-                            ║ - In-Use Pool                                         ║
+                            ║ - Get Channel Delay (When All Channels Are In Use)    ║ ║ - In-Use Pool                                         ║
                             ║ - Replacing Console with Logger                       ║
                             ║ - throw ex                                            ║